MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 ![alt text](https://github.com/MarceloLandaverde/udacity-capstone-project/blob/master/Pictures/1-Run_Details_AutoML_Finished.PNG)

-3)By checking the experiment results we were able to see the a list containing all the child runs as well as the list of all models tested:
+3) By checking the experiment results we were able to see the a list containing all the child runs as well as the list of all models tested:

 Child Runs: